 Review Program Technical Supervisors

-Doug Currier (phone extension: 113) holds a B.A. in Geography from the University of South Florida and an M.Sc. in Organic Farming from the Scottish Agricultural College where his dissertation focused on public sector procurement and the organic sector, specifically identifying and overcoming barriers to the procurement and supply of organic produce in schools in the English County of Cornwall.
-Prior to joining OMRI, Doug worked on a small organic holding in East Lothian, Scotland as an assistant grower and bookkeeper and also as a shop assistant at a certified organic whole foods retailer.
+Doug Currier (phone extension: 113) holds a B.A. in Geography from the University of South Florida and a M.Sc. in Organic Farming from Scotland’s Rural College.
+His past research focused on public sector procurement and the organic sector, specifically identifying and overcoming barriers to the procurement and supply of organic produce in schools.
+As a Product Review Coordinator, Senior Product Review Coordinator and now as a Review Program Technical Supervisor, Doug regularly assesses products for compliance with organic production standards in the U.S. and Canada.

 Ana Negrete (phone extension: 124) holds a B.S. in Agribusiness Management from Universidad San Francisco de Quito in Ecuador and an M.S. in Agronomy from University of Puerto Rico where she studied the effect of cover crops on organic sweet pepper yield and soil microbial communities.
 Ana completed her IOIA farm inspector training in 2010, and her professional experience includes working as an inspector and reviewer for Quality Certification Services (QCS), and internships at organic farms in Ecuador and the U.S.